donishadsmith/DEI-R-Workshop.github.io/Lesson 2 - Importing & Exporting Data in R.md

 ----
 R does not have a built-in function to read Excel files.

 In R, you can download and install packages that will allow you to use additional useful functions, using the install.packages().The `install.packages()` function has a `repos =` argument to specify the download location of the package you wish to install.
 This argument automatically defaults to downloading packages from Comprehensive R Archive Network (CRAN) (`repos = "http://cran.us.r-project.org"`), which is the main repository for R packages.
 The majority of the R packages that you will need will already be on CRAN.
+You can go [here](http://lib.stat.cmu.edu/R/CRAN/) if you wish to see all of the packages on CRAN with descriptions of what those packages are for.
+Simply use `Ctrl + F` to find paclkages with certain keywords in their descriptions.

 `readxl` uses the `path =` as the argument to specify your file's location.